John and Mary at Holyrood

 When John Knox found himself among the ardent Protestants who had taken up residence in the castle at St Andrew’s he embraced the work of teaching the Bible with passion and zeal.
 He had thought that this would be the end of his ecclesiastical pursuits; simply teaching the word of God to small groups of believers.
-But, as is often the case with people who like to shrink into relative obscurity, God had a completely different plan for Knox’s life.
-The group of 150 Protestants that were barricaded in with Knox began to urge him to take up preaching.
-Knox, who was a mature and experienced 42-year-old man shrank with horror from the thought.
+But, as is often the case with people who like to shrink into relative obscurity, God had a completely different plan for John’s life.
+The group of 150 Protestants that were barricaded in with John began to urge him to take up preaching.
+John, who was a mature and experienced 42-year-old man shrank with horror from the thought.
 But the more he hesitated the more they pressed him in much the same way that Staupitz had pressed Luther and Farel had thundered at Calvin.
-Finally, Knox confined himself to his room and spent days agonizing over the call, it was not just the enormity of the responsibility but also the costs involved in discharging that responsibility thoroughly that weighed on his mind.
+Finally, John confined himself to his room and spent days agonizing over the call, it was not just the enormity of the responsibility but also the costs involved in discharging that responsibility thoroughly that weighed on his mind.

 Holyrood Palace, Scotland

 Finally, he accepted the call and went on to become one of the most powerful preachers the Scottish Reformation ever saw.
 Knox was to Scotland what Luther was to Germany and the Reformation at large.
 He was fearless and unflinching in the execution of his calling and was able to stand without trepidation before rulers and people alike.

 One of his most explosive faceoffs was against Mary Stuart, also known as Mary, Queen of Scots, at Holyrood Palace.
 Mary Stuart was the daughter of James V of Scotland and Mary Guise of the House of Lorraine.
 The Guise family were staunch French Catholics and champions of the counter-reformation to boot, which basically meant that not only were they ardent, they were also militant.
 The interview between Mary and John Knox proved to be a significant milestone of the Reformation in